TerrorSquad/ansible-post-installation/README.md

 - Icons - Papirus

 - 06:00 - 17:00
-  - Theme - Adapta
+  - Theme - Arc
 - 17:00 - 06:00
-  - Theme - Adapta-Nokto
+  - Theme - Arc-Dark

 > This script will autostart after the next system restart.

-## Vagrant
+## Testing - Vagrant

 In here you will find a `Vagrantfile` and a `playbook_vagrant.yml` files.
 These two are set up for working with Vagrant and testing the configuration.